tenderbarbarian/personal-portfolio/src/projects/Portfolio.md

     <img src="https://img.shields.io/badge/deployment-Netlify-aqua?style=flat&logo=Netlify" />
     <img src="https://img.shields.io/badge/versioning-Git-red?style=flat&logo=Git" />
 </p>

-This Portfolio Project is feature-rich; with many things like SEO, speedy, optimized images or responsive design for all devices (mobile, tablet and desktop) already implemented and some more to come.
-Let's take a look at all the available features:

 ## Highly optimized
 Despite being heavily SEO optimized performance and accessibility have also been a major factor when implementing this portfolio.
 This leads to a great Lighthouse result.